techandsoftware/teletext/README.md

 ### pos(col, row)

 Updates the *position* to the `col` and `row`.
 The *position* is only updated when this function is called.
-The initial position is 0, 0.
+The initial position is 0, 0, which is the top left.

 ### putG0(char, diacriticCode)